kulshekhar/ts-jest/docs/user/config/index.md

 ### Advanced

-Preset can also be used alongside other options, but when you are already using another preset (ie `preset` is already set to something else than `ts-jest`), you'll want to "pick" some settings from it.
+The preset can also be used alongside other options, but when you are already using another preset (ie `preset` is already set to something else than `ts-jest`), you might want to "pick" some settings from it.
 In this case, you'll need to use the JavaScript version of Jest config:

 ```js
 // jest.config.js